apache/hudi/rfc/rfc-82/rfc-82.md

 Time ---------------------------------------------------------------------------------->

 Txn1:    [ Start Txn1 ]------------------------------[ Validate ]--------------------[ Commit Txn1 ]
-            Uses Schema: S1                                                     Writes Schema: S1
+      Uses Writer Schema: S1                                         Writes Table Schema in commit metadata: S1

 Table Schema:
           [ S1 ]------------------------------------[ S1 ]----------------------------[ S1 ]
 ```
 Notes:
-- Txn1 operates entirely under schema S1. (there is no concurrent writer or the concurrent writer does not evolve the table schema).
+- Txn1 operates entirely under **table schema** S1 (there is no concurrent writer or the concurrent writer does not evolve the **table schema**).
 - No schema changes occur; no conflicts arise.

 **Scenario 5**